Aaradhy1609/Finvaria/README.md

-# YouthHub - Youth Empowerment Platform
+# Finvaria - Youth Empowerment Platform

 A comprehensive Android app empowering Indian youth with AI-powered guidance on finance, legal matters, and education - completely offline capable!

 ## What This App Offers

-YouthHub is your all-in-one companion for navigating the critical decisions of youth:
+Finvaria is your all-in-one companion for navigating the critical decisions of youth:

 ### Finance & Loan Guidance